kae3g/aws-eks-alpine-nix/identity/README.md

-# b122m faeb Internet Identity
+# 🌙 A Digital Garden of Infinite Possibilities
 ## Generated: $(date)
 ## Repository: aws-eks-alpine-nix